Take It from Here: Early years

 The first series of TIFH, broadcast in 1948, was set in a commercial radio station office.
 Although this first series was not a roaring success, Maxwell persuaded the management to persevere for one more series.

 In the second series, Muir and Norden changed to a three-act format.
 Firstly there was a topical discussion, followed by music from The Keynotes close harmony group.
 Then came what Muir termed a gimmick, which might be Hamlet done as a pantomime, or an operatic weather forecast.
 Finally, after another song from Nichols or Bentley, there was a situation comedy sketch worked up from the clichés of a literary or cinematic genre; for example, later TIFH programmes included a sketch about restoration England, with Charles II, Nell Gwyn and the Puritan keeper of the Privy Purse ("anything TV can do, we can do later"); or a spoof spy story set on an international sleeper from London to Paris ("…as I moved through the train I gazed at a handsome film star, slumbering in his compartment, and a thought struck me – whether you're great or whether you're humble, when you sleep upright you dribble").
 In addition, the character actor Wallas Eaton was engaged to play minor male roles, replacing Clarence Wright from the first series.

 The main announcer throughout the programme's run was David Dunhill, known as "Dunners", although other staff announcers took his place on occasion, famously including Brian Matthew, later to become a mainstay of Light Programme and Radio 2 music programmes.

 In 1953 Joy Nichols married an American, and settled in New York City in the hope of becoming a success in Broadway theatre.
 Because she had been engaged both as singer and actress, she was replaced by Alma Cogan the singer, and June Whitfield the actress (Prunella Scales was also considered as a replacement).

-For the first episode of the next series, the TIFH Talking Point segment featured a parody of the sagas of 'nice' families such as those anonymously named in The Archers or Life With The Lyons that abounded on the BBC at the time.
+For the first episode of the next series, the TIFH Talking Point segment featured a parody of the sagas of 'nice' families such as those eponymously named in The Archers or Life With The Lyons that abounded on the BBC at the time.
 This introduced an uncouth dysfunctional family called the Glums, with Mr Glum the archetypal chauvinist pig.